survivejs/react-book/manuscript/04_implementing_notes.md

 ## Understanding React Components

 Understanding how `props` and `state` work is important.
 Component lifecycle is another key concept.
 We already touched on it earlier, but it's a good idea to understand it in more detail.
 You can achieve most tasks in React by applying these concepts throughout your application.

-To quote [the official documentation](https://facebook.github.io/react/docs/component-specs.html), React provides the following `React.createClass` component specifications:
+React provides the following lifecycle hooks:

+* `componentWillMount()` gets triggered once before any rendering.
+One way to use it would be to load data asynchronously there and force rendering through `setState`.
+* `componentDidMount()` gets triggered after initial rendering.
+You have access to the DOM here.
+You could use this hook to wrap a jQuery plugin within a component, for instance.
+* `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
+You could, for instance, modify your component state based on the received props.
+* `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
+If you check the props and state and see that there's no need to update, return `false`.
+* `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
+It is not possible to use `setState` here, but you can set class properties, for instance.
+* `componentDidUpdate()` is triggered after rendering.
+You can modify the DOM here.
+This can be useful for adapting other code to work with React.
+* `componentWillUnmount()` is triggered just before a component is unmounted from the DOM.
+This is the ideal place to perform cleanup (e.g., remove running timers, custom DOM elements, and so on).

+Beyond the lifecycle methods, there are a variety of [properties and methods](https://facebook.github.io/react/docs/component-specs.html) you should be aware of if you are going to use `React.createClass`:

 * `displayName` - It is preferable to set `displayName` as that will improve debug information.
 For ES6 classes this is derived automatically based on the class name.
 * `getInitialState()` - In class based approach the same can be achieved through `constructor`.
 * `getDefaultProps()` - In classes you can set these in `constructor`.
-* `propTypes` - `propTypes` allow you to document your props and catch potential issues during development.
-To dig deeper, read the *Typing with React* chapter.
 * `mixins` - `mixins` contains an array of mixins to apply to components.
 * `statics` - `statics` contains static properties and method for a component.
-In ES6 you would assign them to the class like below:
+In ES6 you can assign them to the class as below:

 ```javascript
 class Note {